GiovaneIwamoto/command-interpreter/README.md

 ### **INTRODUCTION**

-This shell is a command-line interpreter developed in C specifically for the Linux environment.
+This shell is a command-line interpreter developed in C specifically for the Unix environment.
 It offers a comprehensive set of features and functionalities to enhance the command-line experience for users.

 ### **FEATURES AND BUGS**